 If a non-US site is conducting a clinical investigation, are records required by FDA regulations subject to part 11 requirements?

 If it is conducting a clinical investigation under an investigational new drug application, yes.
 Under an investigational device exemption, if the sites agree to comply with 21 CFR part 812, then yes as well.
 For foreign studies not conducted under an IND or an IDE, good clinical practice standard for electronic records and electronic systems would apply (from 2017).
-Documentation in library.
+Documentation in the Florence Library of FDA eRegulatory and eSource Guidance

 Is it acceptable to have consent form sent via email instead of fax to obtain consent from a LAR?